h01ger/piuparts/README.txt

 alphabetical order.

-The scripts need to be executable and are run *inside* the piuparts chroot and only can be shell scripts, if you want to run Python or Perl scripts, you have to install Python or Perl.
+The scripts need to be executable and are run *inside* the piuparts chroot and can only be shell scripts.
+If you want to run Python or Perl scripts, you have to install Python or Perl.
 The chroot where piuparts is run is minized and does not include Perl.